notingcode/gaussian-splatting/README_DOCKER.md

 ## SIBR Viewer Unsolved Error

-- When launching SIBR Viewer with interop enabled, OpenGL/CUDA interop error occurs that forces scene rendering to be done on the CPU.
+- When launching SIBR viewer with interop enabled, OpenGL/CUDA interop error occurs that forces scene rendering to be done on the CPU.
 The solution to this problem is still not found.
+Hence, when launching SIBR viewer, add option `--no-interop` in the command.